Wanli-HE/Plaspline/README.md

         > conda config --add channels bioconda
         > conda config --add channels conda-forge

+the version of databastes and tools is recorded in "dependdent-tools-database.txt" file,  and these tools are installed by two ways, one is using conda yaml file, another is using "wget" command line (all is recored in "dependdent-tools-database.txt").

+**** if not necessary, suggesting you don`t change the version of the tools, because we don`t know what had changed in the new version of the tool and whether it will have any conflict with Plaspline.

-   For version of the tools and databases, you can using
+   the tools and databases which installed by "wget+web-downloading-address", you can using

         > python ~/plasmid-pipeline/bin/run_main.py downloading -h

-   to check, and also can change the peremters to choose the version that you need. and some tools are downloaded by conda YAML file, in ~/plasmid-pipeline/envs, you can also change the version from there.
+   to check, and also can change the peremters to choose the version that you need.

+   the tools and databases which installed by conda YAML file, in ~/plasmid-pipeline/envs, you can also change the version from there.

 2. configurating your config.yaml and sample.josn files, using script: